DevExpress-Examples/out-of-maintenance-xamarin-forms-demo-app/README.md

 ### Requirements

-Please register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
+Register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
 See the following topic for more information: [Get Started with DevExpress Mobile UI for Xamarin.Forms](https://docs.devexpress.com/MobileControls/403540/xamarin-forms/get-started).

 ### What's in This Repository